KimGulmatico/imgur-galleries/README.md

 ### Packaging

-Creating a build, this will create a build for the current operating system you have.
+Creating a build, this will create a build for the current operating system you have. build files is in /dist folder

 ```bash
 npm run electron:build